HoshinoTented/luogu-intellij/README.md

 --------|-------
 CircleCI|[![CircleCI](https://circleci.com/gh/HoshinoTented/luogu-intellij.svg?style=svg)](https://circleci.com/gh/HoshinoTented/luogu-intellij)

-A luogu plugin on intellij platform
+A luogu plugin on intellij platform.

+## Stable Version
+No, there is no `Stable version` yet.
+I suggest you using the development version that you can get the newest features and fix a lot of bugs.

 ## Features
 - [x] Log in / Log out